|

 until they got it right.
 We certainly had a good laugh at their expense, but

-the shoe was on the other foot at the end, as we who had been lucky were ordered
+the shoe was on the other foot at the end, as we who had been lucky were

-is safe gas, even smoke is dangerous if inhaled long enough.
+but what is safe gas, even smoke is dangerous if inhaled long enough.
 The first few weeks were taken

 up with learning to march in step with each other at the regulation pace.
 It